The Homestead (Georges Hall)

-The Homestead is a large, single-storey former homestead and now school at 1a Lionel Street, Georges Hall, New South Wales, Australia, built by David Johnston in 1837.
-It is listed on the now-defunct Australian Register of the National Estate.
-It is also known as Georges Hall.
-The property is owned by Church of the Foursquare Gospel (Aust) Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.
+The Homestead is a large, single-storey former homestead and now school, at 1a Lionel Street, Georges Hall, New South Wales, Australia.
+Built by David Johnston in 1837, the homestead was also known as Georges Hall.
+The property is owned by Church of the Foursquare Gospel (Aust) Ltd.

+It was added to the New South Wales State Heritage Register on 2 April 1999; and on 21 March 1978 was added to a non-statutory list, the now-defunct Register of the National Estate.